edzamber/Selinux-Permissive/README.md

 # Selinux Permissive by @Edzamber

-This is a simple module to force Kernel to permissive on postdatafs mode.
+This is a simple Magisk module to force Kernel to permissive on postdatafs mode.